hercules-ci/hercules-ci-enterprise/README.md

 Navigate to a group's Settings to enable the integration for the group.

 Configure an agent for the group and set `settings.apiBaseUrl` to your instance, previously referred to as `https://<hercules-ci>`.

+# How do I get support?

+Use [support@hercules-ci.com](mailto:support@hercules-ci.com) or your company's Slack Connect channel.